psu-libraries/psulib_blacklight/README.md

           mysql --socket
           ```
       1. Edit .env file to replace your local mysql username, password and path to your socket file. *Note: this information is not saved in git.*
+      1. Beware that you might get a slightly different schema.rb file after running rake db:migrate.
+You should discard those changes with `git checkout -- schema.rb` so that you don't accidentally commit them to the repository.
 1. Create the database and run the migrations
     ```
     rake db:create db:migrate